grantj-re3/HandyIctDoco/agile/README.md

 - Time criticality, and
 - Risk reduction and/or opportunity enablement value

-I feel it is very unlikely that one value can properly set a priority for 3 independent values.
+I feel it is very unlikely that one (scalar) value can properly set a priority for 3 independent values.
 So, at minimum I would guess that even an equation which fixes the *units problem* is setting itself up to not meet expectations.

+### Why does the algorithm appear to work some/much of the time?

+The SAFe version of WSJF can appear to work because most of the time one of the columns will have a dominant influence (i.e. have the greatest magnification or weight).
+Hence someone will always be able to argue that the priorities look ok when considered from the view of that dominant column.

+The problems are that:
+- the algorithm does not allow us to know which column has the dominant influence at a given point in time, and
+- when we make changes which cause us to re-calculate a whole column (because the algorithm forces us to make the smallest-value in the column a "one") then the dominant column may change

 ### Alternative priority methods